NSW Budget 2025-26: Pittwater Allocations

 ‘We have long been making the case to the NSW Government to urgently allocate funds for this project.
 I’d like to thank the NSW Government for coming to the table with their $6.7 million commitment today.’

-On May 29 Manly Warringah Little Athletics (MWLAC) and Sydney Pacific Athletic Club, trading as Manly Warringah Athletics Club (MWAC), announcing they will become one.
+On May 29 Manly Warringah Little Athletics (MWLAC) and Sydney Pacific Athletic Club, trading as Manly Warringah Athletics Club (MWAC), announced they will become one.
 Offering a lifelong athletics pathway for athletes aged 5 through Masters.

 This move represents one of the most significant club-level integrations since the inception of the NSW Athletics Partnership, positioning Manly Warringah Athletics (MWA) as a model for other clubs and centres across the state.